Generalized Euler-Maclaurin formula and Signatures: Interpolating discrete and continuous signature

-The induction step then follows from the fact that every composition of $I\in C(l+1)$ is of the form $(I,1)$ for some $I\in C(l)$ or of the form $(J,p)$ with $J\in C(l+1-p)$. \end{proof} The formula \eqref{eq:partial_it_sum_saw} cannot be more explicit because it depends on the chosen interpolation, which is encoded in the values of $Z$ at integer values.
-We conclude this section by showing how the recursive identity \eqref{eq:sawtooth}in the special case of a finite dimensional vector space $V= \mathbb{R}^d $, allows to deduce a known formula between signature of linear interpolating path and the iterated sum signature, \cite[Definition 3.1.]{Tapia20}.
+The formula \eqref{eq:partial_it_sum_saw} cannot be more explicit because it depends on the chosen interpolation, which is encoded in the values of $Z$ at integer values.
+We conclude this section by showing how the recursive identity \eqref{eq:sawtooth}in the special case of a finite dimensional vector space $V= \mathbb{R}^d $, allows to deduce a known formula between signature of linear interpolating path and the iterated sum signature, \cite[Definition 3.1]{Tapia20}.

+For this purpose, we briefly recall this notion.
+We denote by $\mathfrak{A}_d$ the vector space generated by the free commutative and associative real semi-group over $d$ elements.
+An elementary way to realise it is to consider the vector space of polynomials $\mathbb{R}[X_1\,, \ldots\,, X_d]$ and then we consider the quotient vector space